barneygale/quarry/docs/networking/factories_protocols.rst

-To construct the payload, call static methods on :class:`~quarry.utils.buffer.Buffer`.
+To construct the payload, call static methods on :class:`~quarry.types.buffer.Buffer`.
 A reference to this class is available as ``self.buff_type``.

 To receive a packet, implement a method in your subclass of